ExpediaGroup/graphql-kotlin/docs/server/spring-server/spring-overview.md

 data class Widget(val id: Int, val value: String)
 ```

-will result in a Spring Boot reactive GraphQL web application with following schema.
+The above code will result in a GraphQL server with following schema:

 ```graphql
 schema {